AlexeyZabalotcki/gift-certification/README.md

        ]
    }
   ```
-  `*Before adding new certificate Clean up the database`

 * For update information about certificate you should go to ```PUT.../gifts/update```
 and pass the following parameters in the body of the request:
   ```